I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 The park is on Cathedral Road near the Gemini flyover.
 It shares one side of a compound wall with the busy Anna Salai.
 The park is spread over 20 acres, and once inside, it is possible to forget that you are in the middle of a densely populated city.

-It is a well-maintained park where one can easily spend two hours or even half a day.
+It is a well-maintained park where one can easily spend half a day.
 The park resembles a jungle full of trees and many flowering plants.
 The pathways are well-laid, and the landscaping is aesthetic.
 There are plenty of seating arrangements for those who love to sit and spend hours soaking in nature.

 There is a canteen inside where you get items such as snacks, ice creams and coffee.
-Most Chennai residents may not have visited this park; it remains a hidden jewel with fewer crowds despite its central location.
+Most Chennai residents may not have visited this park; it remains a hidden jewel despite its central location.

 2. Natesan Park